xpl/useless/base/tier0/README.md

 ##stdlib.js

-A collection of most basic data processing algorithms missing / misimplemented in Underscore.js
+A collection of most basic data processing algorithms missing / misimplemented in Underscore.js (and some less important but handy things).

 ###_.map2 (x, op)